jackyliang/Matterflow/README.md

 - Request Method: `POST`
 - Response Username: `Matterflow`
 - Autocomplete: :white_check_mark:
-- Autocomplete Hint: `help` for all available commands!
+- Autocomplete Hint: `'help' for all available commands!`
-- Autocomplete Description: Stack Overflow for Mattermost
+- Autocomplete Description: `Stack Overflow for Mattermost`

 ### How do I further develop this integration?

+Clone it to your machine

+    $ git clone git@github.com:jackyliang/Matterflow.git matterflow

+Navigate to the directory

+    $ cd matterflow

 Install local required files for the application

     $ pip install -r requirements.txt

-Start the application
+Start the application!
+(That was easy)

     $ python app.py

-Query the local application
+You can also query the local application to test each endpoint

     $ curl -XPOST -d 'text=search python array' 'http://0.0.0.0:5000/so'
     $ curl -XPOST -d 'text=help' 'http://0.0.0.0:5000/so'